Marcosestudy/readme/README (2).md

 # 📊 Hello!
-Iam Enthusiast in Data Analysis and Development of Innovative Solutions
+I am Enthusiast in Data Analysis and Development of Innovative Solutions

 I am a Data Science student with a great passion for data analysis and interpretation.
 I am currently looking for opportunities to apply and expand my knowledge in a practical environment.
 My goal is to use programming and data analysis skills to solve problems and generate valuable insights.